JustLolo/upload_service/README.md

 To run the application, run the following command in the root of the project:
     `docker compose --profile dev up -d --build`

+Build the bundle for the frontend, it's automatically served by the backend
+    `docker compose exec frontend-dev npm run build`

 ### frontend(vite) running in a dev environment
 frontend -> http://localhost:5173/
 - it uses vite to watch for changes

 ### backend running in a dev environment
 backend  -> http://localhost:80/
 - it uses nodemon to watch for changes
-- it uses the compiled files from the frontend
+- it uses the compiled files from the frontend, so you need to build the frontend first
+- the volume of the dist folder of the frontend is mounted in the backend

 ### Serving the frontend from the backend
 - Run the backend in a dev environment